pablobuenaposada/HonDash/docs/README.md

 ## Can I build my own?

 Yes, the [software](https://hondash.com/SOFTWARE.html) is open source and the [hardware](https://hondash.com/HARDWARE.html) is commercial and easy to get.

+## Known issues

+- With Hondata K-pro v2/v3 data logging should be disabled to run HonDash
+- Map sensor would only show up to 1.8 bar

 ## Ready to run kit